bhutadarashmi/Data-Analyst-Portfolio/README.md

 Welcome to my GitHub repository!
 This portfolio serves as a platform to showcase my skills and share my projects related to data analytics and software development.
 I have a total of 6 years of experience in this field, with expertise in understanding business needs, developing efficient solutions, and delivering client projects within committed timelines.
 I am proficient in all phases of the software development life cycle (SDLC), including agile/scrum and waterfall methodologies.

+I embrace a tapestry of passions that shape my individual journey outside of the confines of my programming activities.
+My life moves to a vibrant symphony of varied hobbies, from exploring new horizons and relishing the marvels of exploration to indulging in the craft of cooking and finding refuge in the melodies of music.
+I hike occasionally to get a closer look at nature's spectacular grandeur while cycling through picturesque landscapes with the wind in my hair.
+Above all, spending time with my family warms my heart and fosters connections that motivate and encourage me.
+Join me as we set off on a remarkable journey where software development and data analytics converge with the pleasures of life.

 ## Skills

 ### SQL